debops/debops/docs/configuration-layout.rst

 indicated by the :envvar:`redis__server_master_host` variable will be configured as the Redis master server.

-After the initial configuration, if the ``sentinel.conf`` configuration file exists, it won't be modified again to not destroy the cluster information stored in it by the ``redis-sentinel`` daemon.
+After the initial configuration, if the :file:`sentinel.conf` configuration file exists, it won't be modified again to not destroy the cluster information stored in it by the ``redis-sentinel`` daemon.
 Therefore, reconfiguration of the Redis Sentinel installation by ``debops.redis`` role is not supported